Ada-C7/recursion-tracing/README.md

       Tail Recursion is where calculations are made at every step in the recursive case, and the result is then passed to the next call of the method.
 It is different from traditional recursion where the full chain of recursive calls must be made before the calculations begin.

       In other words, in Traditional Recursion, the full chain of recursive calls are made and held in the stack.
 Then, once the base case is reached, calculations begin and the results for each record are passed back up the chain.
       In Tail Recursion, however, calculations are made along the way and only the results are passed to successive recursive cases.
+(Ie,in Tail Recursion, no calculations happen on the return line).

       The benefit of Tail Recursion, in languages that support it, is that the compiler does not need to keep track of the entire activation chain/stack.
 Instead, at each recursive step, it can simply replace the data and reuse the 'current stack frame'.

 ## Tracing through a recursive method